 My paid work has included an early period as wildlife carer, waiter, bus driver and visual artist.
 For most of my adult life my focus has been on teaching at primary, secondary and tertiary levels in the areas of Art, English, learning support and behavior management.
 For the last 13 years, I've coordinated statewide and national education projects that have covered restorative justice and, for the greater part of that time, a national project creating safe and supportive school communities free from bullying, harassment and violence.

-My voluntary roles include Australian board member of a world women’s peace organisation, editor of a national peace journal, representing Australia at a world peace conference held in Hiroshima, Japan... and the role of ‘tilitja’ or culture worker supporting the work of a remote group of Aboriginal women elders.
+My voluntary roles include Australian President of a world women’s peace organisation, representing Australia at a world peace conference held in Hiroshima, Japan... and the role of ‘tilitja’ or culture worker supporting the work of a remote group of Aboriginal women elders.